-Hey, I am Maximilian Fleitmann, the founding partner & CEO of Wizard Ventures.
+Hey, I am Maximilian Fleitmann, the founding partner & CEO of Wizard Ventures and founder of Tona.
 We build, buy and invest in internet businesses focusing on everything that helps you in your entrepreneurial journey.
 Our projects include BaseTemplates, Startup&VC, VCStack.

 I have been passionate about building tech businesses since high school.
 As my first bigger business, I co-founded one of Germany's most successful ed-tech companies StudyHelp, before moving to the investor side two years ago.
 I have a portfolio of >20 companies worldwide focused on B2B SaaS, Education, and community-driven products.